Promoting the private sector in the Palestinian territories

 Lead executing agency: Ministry of National Economy

-The economic consequences of the crises and conflicts in the Palestinian territories include the weakening and closure of numerous enterprises, growing unemployment and rising poverty.
+Crises and conflicts in the Palestinian territories are weakening numerous enterprises and thus increasing unemployment and poverty.

-The Palestinian private sector, more than 90% of which consists of small and medium-sized enterprises (SMEs), has proven to be fairly robust, especially when meeting local needs for construction, agriculture, trade, services and such like.
-So far, however, only a few solitary export-oriented businesses have managed to demonstrate their international competitiveness.
+The Palestinian private sector, more than 90 per cent of which consists of small and medium-sized enterprises (SMEs), has proven to be fairly robust, especially when meeting local needs for construction, agriculture, trade and services.
+However, export-oriented businesses are competitive in only a few individual cases.

-The programme takes account of the complex problems facing SMEs at both national and local levels, and operates in accordance with the Palestinian Authority’s own development plans.
-It uses a multi-level approach to strengthen the self-help potential and competitiveness of the private sector (companies and their associations), particularly in terms of their lobbying and dialogue skills.
-It also works towards improving the regulatory, administrative and institutional conditions at both national and local levels.
+The programme takes account of the complex problems facing SMEs at both national and local level.
+It operates in accordance with the Palestinian Authority’s own development plans and supports the self-help potential and competitiveness of the private sector, particularly in terms of their lobbying and dialogue skills.
+Against this backdrop, the project works in two priority areas.

-The project is co-financed by the Canadian International Development Agency (CIDA).
+The project is cofinanced by the European Union (EU).